 All other Freeview multiplexes were moved to new frequencies between 2017 and 2020.
 For some households, new aerial and new filters to block interference in the 700 MHz may be required.

-Vodafone was the only mobile network operator unsuccessful in obtaining a chunk of the 700 MHz band.
+Vodafone was the only mobile network operator not to obtain a chunk of the 700 MHz band.
 However Vodafone, alongside EE and Telefonica have secured 40 MHz in the 3.6-3.8 GHz band, which will offer a high capacity, low coverage service, ideal for areas where there are lot of mobile data users in a small space.